microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/locustfile.py.md

 docker-compose down --remove-orphans; docker-compose up --build --abort-on-container-exit; docker-compose rm -f
 ```

+[Here](dockerfile-docker-compose.md) is the example of the configuration files needed to run in Docker:

+- Dockerfile
+- docker-compose.yaml
+- docker-compose.override.yaml

 ## To run in the command line

 In this case it is needed to have the `.env` file _sourced_: